Free Education Dinner on Recognizing a Stroke is June 20

 event for Ellen Drapkin, who suffered a stroke at home in the middle of

-the night last year.
+the night two years ago.
 When she fell out of bed, her husband Ed recognizes

 the FAST symptoms he had learned at an OMC Stroke Education Dinner and